coreos/go-log/README.md

-go-logging
+go-log
 ==========

-go-logging is a simple logging library for Go which supports logging to systemd.
+go-log is a simple logging library for Go which supports logging to systemd.

 ### Examples